Durbatuluk1701/Notes/OCaml_Notes/compiler_ppx_notes/polymorphic_variants.md

 ## The Four Syntactic Forms

 Polymorphic variants have four main forms that define a type's constraints.
-Our discussion clarified their meanings as follows:

 * **``[ `A | `B ]`` — The Exact Type**
     * **Meaning:** "Type has **exactly** `A` or `B`."